jdpage/nw/README.md

 Issues:

 * A complete copy of each page is stored with each revision.
-I'll move to diffs at some point.
+I'll move to diffs at some point. (planned in next version)
 * No admin interface.
 * Rather ugly and/or boring.
 * There may be bugs in the markup parser.
 I think I got them all, though.